TalkToMeGoose/identity.rs/documentation/docs/decentralized_identity.md

 Self-Sovereign Identity is about returning autonomy and privacy to the individual, while also improving our online experience.
 Some movements focus on data privacy, preventing companies from using our information altogether, but with the IOTA Identity framework you control which part of the information you want to reveal.
 The user can create a single online profile containing all our personal information.
 They can decide who they share what information with, and a Verifier checks if the information is correct, making the data trustworthy.
 This moves their online profile from a statistical estimation by corporate entities to an accurate and verifiable profile under their own control.

-IOTA Identity allows a new internet without usernames, passwords, endless repeated forms, or data harvesting.
+IOTA Identity enables a new internet without usernames, passwords, endless repeated forms, or data harvesting.
 Users have ultimate control and can choose to supply service providers with their personal data, who in return provide personalized experiences.
 Data will still flow, and perhaps even more than before, but it will always be in the interest of the individual, instead of a corporation.
 People will gain additional benefits in sharing their data, either in monetary value or improved customer experience.
 This sort of system is not possible in a non-neutral environment such as permissioned or fee-based ledgers.

 Governmental mechanisms for building digital identities are currently being established throughout Europe and Asia, with demand increasing around the globe.
 However, they are managed by single entities and restricted to the governments that created them.
 By decentralizing a framework for these standards to adapt to, we have a system for intergovernmental verification of individuals and devices.
 A person’s digital identification will be transferable across borders like a passport.
 However, it will no longer require the trust of the issuing government due to the digital trust established by the open and auditable system.